meteor/vue3-tutorial/tutorial/simple-todos/01-creating-app.md

 Take a quick look in all the files created by Meteor, you don't need to understand them now, but it's good to know where they are.

 ## 1.3: Install prettier and eslint
 Vue do not have native support on vscode for example.
 To configure Vue on your favorite IDE you'll need to install and configure prettier and eslint.
+Theses tools will help you to keep your code clean and organized by formatting your code and showing you some errors and warnings based on your configuration.
+Eslint will identify problematic patterns and prettier will format your code.

 To install prettier and eslint, run:
 ```